benkolera/FGI/Project_Documentation/FG_Hello_World.md

+### Getting The &ldquo;Hello World!&rdquo; Form/WindowClass Displayed

 Now we have our form/window with all of its included the elements.
 But how do we actually get the form to display.
 Well, there are two ways: the first is to display the form automatically when FG starts via a script.
 The second is via a control (ie a Button) on the FG Menu-Bar (or elsewhere).
 Let&rsquo;s do it both ways, so that our form/window is displayed both when FG starts and when we click the control.

 First, the script.

 We&rsquo;ll need a `FGI/DOEHelloWorld/DOCEHW/Scripts` folder/directory, so create it now.
-Then, make a copy of the `FGI/Support_Files/lua_file_template.lua`, move it to the `FGI/DOCEHelloWorld/DOCEHW/Scripts/` folder/directory, and rename it `lsHelloWorld.lua`.
+Then, make a copy of the `FGI/Support_Files/lua_file_template.lua` file, move it to the `FGI/DOCEHelloWorld/DOCEHW/Scripts/` folder/directory, and rename it `lsHelloWorld.lua`.
 Add the relevant *includefile* tag to the `xDOCEHWFiles.xml` file so that the `xDOCEHWFiles.xml` file looks like this:

 ~~~
 <?xml version="1.0" encoding="iso-8859-1"?>